Eyescale/CMake/README.md

   https://github.com/BlueBrain/Livre.git.

 Additional features:
+* [InstallDependencies](InstallDependencies.cmake) lets users install known
-* Users can use "cmake -DINSTALL_PACKAGES=1" during the initial configuration to install known system packages.
+  system packages during the initial configuration by doing "cmake -DINSTALL_PACKAGES=1".
   This is only implemented for Linux distributions using apt-get and yum package managers and MacPorts in OS X. The actual support depends on the project declaring its dependencies for each particular case.